 1. List at least three benefits of social interaction with a variety of different people on your university campus.

 2. Describe what is involved in being a "good friend" to someone you have just recently met.

 3. What can you do to demonstrate that you are really listening to the other person in a conversation?

-4. Mark each of the following communication strategies as passive, assertive, or aggressive: Showing your very critical reaction to another's ideas: Agreeing with everything another person says: Hesitating to say something the other may disagree with: Description Descrip Being honest and confident when expressing your ideas: Island consistently about compething the other cause.
-Joking sarcastically about something the other says: Offering your opinion while respecting other opinions:
+4. Mark each of the following communication strategies as passive, assertive, or aggressive:

-5. True or false: Interactions on Facebook can strengthen one's personal relationships with others and make it easier to participate socially in a group.
-6. Give two examples of how you can use time management skills to ensure you get your studies done while still maintaining an active social life.
+- main cucht of the following communeation strategies as publice, abortate, of aggressive - Showing your very critical reaction to another's ideas: - Agreeing with everything another person says: - Hesitating to say something the other may disagree with: - Being honest and confident when expressing your ideas: Joking sarcastically about something the other says: - Offering your opinion while respecting other opinions: - 5.
+True or false: Interactions on Facebook can strengthen one's personal relationships with others and make it easier to participate socially in a group. - 6.
+Give two examples of how you can use time management skills to ensure you get your studies done while still maintaining an active social life.

 7. Write an "I statement" sentence you might say to prevent a heated argument with another student who has just told a sexist joke.

 8. Imagine this scenario: eight white university students between the ages of eighteen and twenty from a large U.S. city are spending a summer in a poverty-stricken rural Indonesian village in a volunteer project.
 Describe several behavioral characteristics of these students as an ethnic minority group that may not be understood by the villagers.

 9. Imagine yourself working in your chosen career five years from now.
 Describe two experiences you may have in that career for which your current experience with diverse people on campus may help prepare you.

-10. What insights into your own attitudes, behaviors, or values have you gained through interactions with others different from yourself?
-Think of specific aspects of yourself that you have come to view in a new light.
-11. What's wrong with the following statement?
-"People are what they are and you can't change them The best thing you can do when someone's showing their prejudice is just walk away and don't let it bother you."
+10. What insights into your own attitudes, behaviors, or values have you gained through interactions

+- with others different from yourself?
+Think of specific aspects of yourself that you have come to view in a new light. - 11.
+What's wrong with the following statement?
+"People are what they are and you can't change them.
+The best thing you can do when someone's showing their prejudice is just walk away and don't let it bother you."

-on yo ou read the chapter section on clubs and organizations and all the possibilities that are likely bur campus, what thoughts did you have about your own interests?
-What kind of club would eal for you?
-If your university campus happens not to have that club at present, would you get her with others with similar interests to start one?
-Read this case study and answer the following questions: stude stude They on the e International Student Office is sponsoring South Asian Night, a celebration in which ents from this region will be showcasing their cultures and ethnic foods.
-Two groups of ents, from India and Pakistan, have had disagreements during the planning and rehearsals, have argued about how much time each group is allotted for their performances and how high the evening's agenda their performances are scheduled.
-The conflict escalates and threatens cellation of the whole celebration, which the school and the campus community have been ang forward to.
+12. As you read the chapter section on clubs and organizations and all the possibilities that are likely on your campus, what thoughts did you have about your own interests?
+What kind of club would be ideal for you?
+If your university campus happens not to have that club at present, would you get together with others with similar interests to start one?

+13. Read this case study and answer the following questions:

+The International Student Office is sponsoring South Asian Night, a celebration in which students from this region will be showcasing their cultures and ethnic foods.
+Two groups of students, from India and Pakistan, have had disagreements during the planning and rehearsals.
+They have argued about how much time each group is allotted for their performances and how high on the evening's agenda their performances are scheduled.
+The conflict escalates and threatens cancellation of the whole celebration, which the school and the campus community have been looking forward to.

 1. If you were the director of the International Student Office, how would you handle this situation?

 2. What would you say to these two groups of students?
-What process would you use? on you be ide toget ------------------------------------
+What process would you use?